-The FAA has determined that there are no Marchetti Models SF600 and SF600A airplanes currently in the U.S. registry would be affected by the proposed AD.
-If any of these airplanes were registered in the U.S., it would take approximately 1 workhour per airplane to accomplish the proposed action, and that the average labor rate is approximately \$60 an hour.
+The FAA estimates that 5 airplanes in the U.S. registry would be affected by the proposed AD, that it would take approximately 1 workhour per airplane to accomplish the proposed action, and that the average labor rate is approximately \$60 an hour.
 Since an owner/operator who holds at least a private pilot's certificate as authorized by sections 43.7 and 43.11 of the Federal Aviation Regulations (14 CFR 47.7 and 43.11) can accomplish the proposed action, the only cost impact upon the public is the time it would take the affected airplane owners/ operators to incorporate the proposed AFM revisions.